Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

     const { PageKitHandlebars, helpers } = require('@financial-times/dotcom-server-handlebars');
     app.engine('.html', new PageKitHandlebars({ helpers }).engine);
     ```
-    If your app was using any additional Handlebars helpers configure them now.
+    If your app was using any additional Handlebars helpers (e.g `x-handlebars`) configure them now.
 - Update all `response.render()` calls in the application's controllers to include the `.html` file extension.
 - If your application is using Handlebars directly (`require('handlebars')`):
     - Don't!
 Handlebars is a singleton...